-Overall, the mortality rate was higher in Group A (13.3%) compared to Group B (3.3%), though this difference was not statistically significant.
+Overall, the mortality rate was higher in Group A compared to Group B, though this difference was not statistically significant.
 The higher mortality in Group A could be attributed to the slightly higher baseline risk in this group, as evidenced by the trends in other postoperative complications.

-This finding is consistent with other studies Ad et al., 2017 that have shown no significant difference in mortality between patients who undergo LAA closure and those who do not (23).
+This finding is consistent with another studies that have shown no significant difference in mortality between patients who undergo LAA closure and those who do not (23).

 Multivariate logistic regression analysis did not identify any significant predictors of mortality.
-However, age was a significant predictor of stroke, with each additional year increasing the risk of stroke by 12% (OR=1.12, p=0.028).
-This finding aligns with the established literature Morseth et al., 2021 , where increasing age is a well-known risk factor for stroke in AF patients (24-26), also New-onset AF was associated with a twofold increase in risk of stroke and death at ages≥70 years (27).
+However, age was a significant predictor of stroke, with each additional year increasing the risk of stroke by 12%.
+This finding aligns with the established literature as Morseth et al., (27) reported that increasing age is a well-known risk factor for stroke in AF patients (24-26), also New-onset AF was associated with a twofold increase in risk of stroke and death at ages≥70 years.

-The only significant predictor for TIA was the type of surgery, with LAA closure in Group B associated with a 60% reduction in TIA risk (OR=0.4, p=0.014).
+The only significant predictor for TIA was the type of surgery, with LAA closure in Group B associated with a 60% reduction in TIA risk .
 This suggests that LAA closure may protect against TIA.
 This finding supports the notion that LAA closure can reduce embolic events, as demonstrated in prior trials (16, 28).
 The findings of this study are also consistent with those of previous studies that have investigated the role of LAA closure in AF patients undergoing cardiac surgery.
 The LAAOS III trial, demonstrated a significant reduction in stroke and systemic embolism with LAA closure (19), a result that was not replicated in the current study, possibly due to the small sample size and the higher baseline risk in Group A.

 This study has several limitations.
 First, the sample size is relatively small, which may limit the power to detect significant differences in outcomes, particularly for rare events like stroke and mortality.
 Second, the study did not include long-term follow-up data, which is crucial for assessing the durability of LAA closure and its impact on long-term outcomes like stroke prevention.
 Finally, the retrospective nature of the study introduces potential selection bias, which could have affected the comparability of the two groups.